Azure/bicep-types-az/generated/sql/microsoft.sql/2017-03-01-preview/types.md

 * **queueDelayMs**: int: Specifies the amount of time in milliseconds that can elapse before audit actions are forced to be processed.
 The default minimum value is 1000 (1 second).
 The maximum is 2,147,483,647.
 * **retentionDays**: int: Specifies the number of days to keep in the audit logs in the storage account.
 * **state**: 'Disabled' | 'Enabled' (Required): Specifies the state of the policy.
 If state is Enabled, storageEndpoint or isAzureMonitorTargetEnabled are required.
-Possible values include: 'Enabled', 'Disabled'
 * **storageAccountAccessKey**: string: Specifies the identifier key of the auditing storage account.
 If state is Enabled and storageEndpoint is specified, not specifying the storageAccountAccessKey will use SQL server system-assigned managed identity to access the storage.
 Prerequisites for using managed identity authentication: